openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/kaldi_specific/Aspire_Tdnn_Model.md

 ### Prepare Ivectors

-Prepare ivectors for the Speech Recognition sample, do the following:
+Prepare ivectors for the Speech Recognition sample by doing the following:

 1. Copy the *`feats.scp`* file to the *`egs/aspire/s5/`* directory of the built Kaldi repository and navigate there:
 ```sh